KirthivasanPN-hash/KirthivasanPN-hash/README.md

 - 🌱 I’m currently learning **DevOps, ML based projects**

-- 👯 I’m looking to collaborate on **Full-stack projects with a focus on data and M**
+- 👯 I’m looking to collaborate on **Full-stack projects with a focus on data and ML**

 - 📫 How to reach me **kirthivasanp@gmail.com**